 I’ve taught fiction, nonfiction, poetry, humor, journalism, academic writing, and professional development for teachers of all kinds of writing at Columbia University, Baruch College, The Cooper Union, New York City Public Schools, Baltimore City Public Schools, and in many other settings.
 For eight years, I directed the Writing Center at Baruch College, CUNY, where I supported both student and professional writers.I hold an MFA in Writing from Columbia, and a BA from Vassar College.

-My son, Sullivan, is in second grade; my daughter, Willa, is three years old.
+My son, Sullivan, is in third grade; my daughter, Willa, is four years old.